mottjes/inception/README.md

 ```
 cd inception
 ```
-3. In the srcs folder, fill out the ExampleEnvFile with and save it as srcs/.env
+3. In the srcs folder, fill out the env.txt with and save it as srcs/.env

 ...